KUOHANTUNG/open_nic/README.md

 ### 5) License / Disclaimer

 This project is provided for research and academic use.
-Validate and review thoroughly before using in production environments. the network module design references the FPGA Network Stack project:https://github.com/fpgasystems/fpga-network-stack
+Validate and review thoroughly before using in production environments.

+The network module design references the [FPGA Network Stack project](https://github.com/fpgasystems/fpga-network-stack).